Tolulope-aj/-Plant-Sales-Analysis-2023-Power-BI-Project/README.md

 - Automate follow-up emails that encourage customers to reorder or refer friends.

 ### **8) Forecast-Led Inventory Planning**
-- Use Mar–Jun (your strongest window) to guide how you plan inventory for the year.
+- Use the March to June peak window to guide inventory planning for the year.
 - Keep extra stock of popular plant families ahead of peak months.
 - Reduce holding costs by avoiding overstock of slower products and negotiating more flexible terms with suppliers.